-1. Oahu, Hawaii // Whether you’re a surfer (hey, you can take lessons too) or seeking some time in the sand, the third-largest Hawaiian island and home to the state’s capital, with bring you a taste of paradise —no passport required.
+1. Oahu, Hawaii // Whether you’re a surfer (hey, you can take lessons too) or seeking some time in the sand, the third-largest Hawaiian island and home to the state’s capital will bring you a taste of paradise —no passport required.
 Spend a day with a good beach read at the famous Waikiki Beach in Honolulu, capped off with a taste of the area’s most popular treat, shave ice.
 Or, take a tour of the historic USS Arizona Memorial or Pearl Harbor.
 With something for everyone to do, we’re a little (beach) bummed we didn’t think of this place sooner.

 6. Key West, Florida // Head to the southernmost tip of Florida and you’ll find a taste of the tropical life while the rest of the country is dealing with winter (*sigh*).
-Key West is collectively comprised of more than 800 islands, so there’s plenty of drives and day-trips to take advantage of.
-The area is also most famous for its water-sports (perfect for any MN natives) and lively nightlife on Duval Street.
-If something more low-key is top of mind, this destination has great boutique shopping and restaurant options one could want, so you can plan the vacay with your own agenda in mind.
+Key West is collectively comprised of more than 800 islands, so there are plenty of drives and day trips to take advantage of.
+The area is also most famous for its water sports (perfect for any MN natives) and lively nightlife on Duval Street.
+If something more low-key is top of mind, this destination has great boutique shopping and all the restaurant options one could want, so you can plan the vacay with your own agenda in mind.

 7. San Ignacio Town, Belize // With temperatures ranging from 70°F to 95°F, it’s pretty much always summer in Belize.
 San Ignacio Town, in particular, is located in the hub of an eco-tourism area that features cabanas and cuisine like something out of a screensaver.
 Bonus: The gorgeous spot was also ranked as one of the most affordable winter travel spots.
 In that case, when can we go?